tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 It didn’t walk.
 It just arrived.

 Its  face was human only in the vaguest way.
 Teeth long enough to scrape its lower jaw.
 They were stained red, not lipstick but blood.
 A grin so wide it split it’s cheeks into raw red fissures.
+Moss grew through chunks of sinewy flesh and twig growths in bands of muscle.
 Eyes black and swirling like liquid night.

 It’s  voice wasn’t spoken.
 It bloomed inside me, pressing against the edges of my mind like something trying to hatch through bone.